k-tomaszewski/notifications/README.md

 - retrying
 - redundancy

-Otherwise, these other solutions provide to complex API for a simple task of sending a notifications.
+Otherwise, these other solutions provide API too complex for a simple task of sending a notifications.

 That is why I've started this project.